Population: 4.29 million

 In the event of a medical emergency, contact your travel health insurance company immediately.
 Hospitals in Croatia typically require upfront payment in cash regardless if you have travel health insurance.
 For complex emergencies, evacuation to Western Europe may be required.
-Ensure that you have accessible funds to cover upfront fees and adequate travel health insurance and evacuation coverage to reimburse you and cover any additional medical costs.
+Ensure that you have accessible funds to cover upfront fees and adequate travel health insurance, including evacuation.
 Before you depart, check with your insurer about the extent of their coverage in Croatia.

 Croatia generally has a pharmacy in every town.
 Prescriptions for medications must be obtained from a doctor and prescription drugs cannot be purchased without one.
 Pharmacists are trained and licensed and service is usually quick.